Databricks Asset Bundles for MLOps Stacks

 You can define, combine, and override the settings for new job clusters in bundles by using the techniques described in Override cluster settings in Databricks Asset Bundles.

-For customizing models, the mappings within a model declaration correspond to the create model operation's request payload as defined in POST /api/2.0/mlflow/registered-models/create in the REST API reference, expressed in YAML format.
+For customizing models, the mappings within a model declaration correspond to the create Unity Catalog model operation's request payload as defined in POST /api/2.1/unity-catalog/models in the REST API reference, expressed in YAML format.

 For customizing pipelines, the mappings within a pipeline declaration correspond to the create pipeline operation's request payload as defined in POST /api/2.0/pipelines in the REST API reference, expressed in YAML format.